 The current study demonstrated that, along with efforts to support the rights of people with IDD, parents and service providers fail to address the needs of the individual that they support and continue to treat adults with IDD primarily in terms of their concerns.
 In order to try and change this reality and enable people with IDD to enjoy a good quality of life, one must try to consider how to help build a mutual and supportive relationship between support providers and support recipients.
 Support in matters related to sexuality and parenthood are complex and are interconnected with one’s values, cultural norms and personal experiences.
 An open and reciprocal discourse is necessary for enabling parents, service providers, and service recipients to express their worldviews and perspectives within a shared discourse.
 The purpose of this discourse would be to try and clarify complex issues.
 The discourse will not necessarily lead to mutual agreement, but it will allow for parents to express their perceptions and expectations; for service providers to take a more holistic perspective on their guiding role in the areas of sexuality and parenthood; and for adults with IDD to express their opinions, desires, and aspirations (regardless of challenges, difficulties, and complex questions that accompany the matters of sexuality and parenthood).
 The overarching goal of support is not merely to achieve self-actualization in sexual and familial realms, but to treat these areas of life as possible components of the path towards achieving personal fulfillment and meaning in life during adulthood.

 The stage of adulthood provides an opportunity to engage on a unique developmental journey on the path towards finding one’s identity, finding meaning in life, and achieving separation.
 This journey is often not simple, but it allows the individual to re-design his path and try to build – at each stage of adulthood – the necessary foundations for enjoying a high quality of life and experiencing a sense of self-fulfillment (Gambhir & Chadha, 2013).
-Dealing with challenges, while supporting and guiding adults with IDD to enhance their self-determination as part of the journey for individuation and meaningful life.
+Dealing with challenges, while supporting and guiding adults with IDD to enhance their self-determination is part of the journey for achieving individuation and a meaningful life.
 In this regard, it is possible to adopt the proposed principles of the holistic support model (Neuman, 2020).
 According to this model, support is based on a broad vision for autonomy of the service recipient.
 Engaging in discussion on the issues of sexuality and parenthood will help adults with IDD get to know themselves and their environments, and formulate a clear set of priorities, with which they could make informed decisions.
 In order to help support providers learn about the worlds of their support recipients – including their abilities, difficulties, needs, and cultural backgrounds – the model suggests conducting a holistic and dynamic evaluation.
 This assessment includes an observation of the dynamic interaction between the person with IDD and his social, family, and interpersonal environment.
 The relationship between the person with the disability and his support providers is thus based on holistic support of mutual interchange, and not on unilateral decisions made by parents and service providers regarding the ways in which of adults with IDD should respond and behave.
 This approach will allow service recipients to be true partners in making decisions about their own lives.

 Implications for Practice